 Kidney disease gets worse over time as waste and fluid build up in your body.
 Here are the warning signs:

 - Changes in your urine.
 You might pee more or less than normal.
 Or you could notice a change in color or that your pee is foamy.
 This means that protein is seeping out of your kidneys.
 Blood in the urine is another sign.
-When your kidneys no longer filter waste like they should, blood cells leak into your urine.

 - Dry and itchy skin.
 This can happen when your kidneys are no longer able to balance the minerals and nutrients in your blood.